rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 After running a nested operation, its mutable data gets copied into the options of the composing operation.
 Use `:output` to change that, should you need only specific values

-Should the nested operation fail, then the outer pipe will also jump to the fail track.
+All nested operation ends with known semantics will be automatically connected to its corresponding tracks in the outer operation

 ### When to use `Nested`